-- realized silver price compared to the same quarter of the prior year. - same guarter of the prior year. - EPS" on pages 113-114). - compared to net earnings of \$1.8 million (EPS of \$0.01) in the fourth quarter of 2016.
-The decrease of \$57.9 million in net earnings was primarily attributed to a \$65.5 million non-cash impairment charge, or \$42.4 million net of tax, on the Del Toro Silver Mine and the decrease in mine operating earnings. - (\$0.11 per share) compared to \$23.4 million (\$0.14 per share) in the fourth quarter of 2016.
+- Generated revenues of \$61.2 million in the quarter, a decrease of 8% compared to \$66.2 million in the fourth quarter of 2016 primarily due to a 7% decrease in silver equivalent ounces sold and a 3% decrease in average realized silver price compared to the same quarter of the prior year. - The Company recognized mine operating earnings of \$1.4 million compared to \$9.9 million in the fourth quarter of 2016.
+The decrease in mine operating earnings was primarily affected by the decrease in revenue combined with higher labour and energy costs as a result of a stronger Mexican peso which appreciated 5% compared to the same quarter of the prior year. - Adjusted net loss for the quarter was \$6.2 million (adjusted loss per share of \$0.04), after excluding non-cash and non-recurring items including impairment of non-current assets, share-based payments, gain or loss from marketable securities and silver futures derivatives and deferred income tax recovery or expense (see "Adjusted EPS" on page 42). - After non-cash write-downs, the Company generated a net loss of \$56.1 million (loss per share of \$0.34) compared to net earnings of \$1.8 million (EPS of \$0.01) in the fourth quarter of 2016.
+The decrease of \$57.9 million in net earnings was primarily attributed to a \$65.5 million non-cash impairment charge, or \$42.4 million net of tax, on the Del Toro Silver Mine and the decrease in mine operating earnings. - Cash flow from operations before movements in working capital and income taxes in the quarter was \$18.7 million (\$0.11 per share) compared to \$23.4 million (\$0.14 per share) in the fourth quarter of 2016.